In this post, you will find what to discuss during Family Meetings and also can download your own family meeting agenda to make meetings run smoothly.

 Instead of being broad with “topics of discussion”, you can specifically name what it is that you want to talk about every week.
 There are also additional “line items” that can be added to best fit your family.

-Challenges and Solutions | This can be challenges individuals are facing or challenges that are happening within the family.
+Challenges and solutions | These can be challenges individuals are facing or challenges that are happening within the family.

-Concerns for Others in the Family | Someone may be dealing with sadness or anger causing other family members to be concerned.
+Concerns for others in the family | Someone may be dealing with sadness or anger causing other family members to be concerned.
 With this one, be sure to address the problem and not to attack the person.

-Meal Planning | The whole family can get involved in what they want to eat for the week!
+Meal planningĀ | The whole family can get involved in what they want to eat for the week!

-Open Discussion | This can be a time where family members address anything that happens to be on their minds.
+Open discussion |Ā This can be a time when family members address anything that happens to be on their minds.

-Things to Celebrate/Things to Fix | Was there a birthday, something exciting happening at school or at a sport?
+Things to celebrate/Things to fix | Was there a birthday, or something exciting happening at school or at a sport?
 Celebrate it!
-This can also be a time to find things that didn’t go quite well and come up with solutions on how to fix it.
+This can also be a time to find things that didn’t go quite well and come up with solutions on how to fix them.

-Discipline Tools and or Strategies | You can introduce new rules at this time or ways certain situations will be handled in the future.
+Discipline tools and or strategiesĀ | You can introduce new rules at this time or ways certain situations will be handled in the future.

-Conversation Starters | By asking a question like, “What kind of superhero would you be?” can lighten the mood of the meeting.
+Conversation starters | By asking a question like, “What kind of superhero would you be?” can lighten the mood of the meeting.
 These kinds of questions are fun to hear what our kids come up with to get a better insight into who they are.

 Something good and something bad | I’ve heard families call this Sweet and Sour or Highs and Lows.
-It’s a time where everyone thinks of something positive that happened the week before and also something that wasn’t a great experience.
+It’s a time when everyone thinks of something positive that happened the week before and also something that wasn’t a great experience.

-Service or Acts of Kindness | The best way to teach our kids empathy is to get out and serve.
+Service or acts of kindness | The best way to teach our kids empathy is to get out and serve.
 Collecting items and donating money really benefits organizations.
 While kids are young though, they need to tangibly see the difference they are making.
 Seeing a person’s expression when they help out will help create a more compassionate person.

 Free Family Meeting Agenda